This post may contain affiliate links which may generate a small commission from clicks that result in a purchase.

 With the exception of olive tree varieties such as “Koroneiki” and “Arbequina,” which produce fruit as early as 3 years, normally olive trees will begin bearing fruit between 5 and 12 years after sprouting.
 The full production is reached when the tree is 15 or 20 years.

-You might not able to live on the Mediterranean coast but you can definitely bring a taste of it while growing a beautiful olive tree in a pot at your home.
+You might not able to live on the Mediterranean coast but you can definitely bring a taste of it while growing olive tree indoors in your living room or in the hall.
 Olive Tree will look fantastic on any patio in your house or outside a front door in pairs.

 Given the fact that many of our homes have limited space, it becomes important that olive trees chosen are the right variety and can grow in a pot.
-One of the most popular olive variety is the Arbequina olive tree and here you can find tips on how to grow the Arbequina olive tree indoors.
+One of the most popular olive varieties is the Arbequina olive tree and here you can find tips on how to grow Arbequina olive tree in pot indoors.

 Overall, olive trees will grow most successfully when kept in a sunny, warm, and consistently moist pot of loamy and nutritious best soil for olive trees in pots.

-How big Olive Tree can grow in the pot?
+2. How Big Olive Tree can Grow in a Pot?

 You can buy olive trees in a pot or for your yard at a variety of stores depending on where you live.
 The best places to pick your tree are the following: